stuartellis/stuartellis-site-hugo/content/articles/java-notes.md

 The exceptions that a method can throw are part of the public API.

-A checked exception is an error that can reasonably be excepted to occur in the application.
+A checked exception is an error that can reasonably be expected to occur in the application.
 An unchecked exception is an error that the application cannot reasonably recover from.

 Exceptions are instances of _Error_ or _RuntimeError_ classes, or subclasses of these.
 Both _Error_ and _RuntimeError_ are subclasses of _Throwable_.